fraulein-film/Multiband-Energy-Detector-for-Underwater-Recordings/README.md

 If you use this code in your work, please cite:

-T. Muhr, “Automatic detection of boats in underwater recordings using multiband energy detection,” Master’s Thesis, Chalmers University of Technology, 2025.
+T. Muhr, “Automatic detection of boats in underwater recordings” Master’s Thesis, Chalmers University of Technology, 2025.

 ---